jeffutter/strava-duplicate-cleaner/README.md

-# Strava Duplicate Cleaner
+# Strava & Stryd Duplicate Cleaner

-A Python tool to find duplicate activities in your Strava account and provide URLs for manual deletion.
-Duplicates often occur when multiple devices (GPS watch, phone app, etc.) record the same workout.
+A Python tool to find duplicate activities in your Strava or Stryd account and provide URLs for manual deletion.
+Duplicates often occur when multiple devices (GPS watch, phone app, etc.) record the same workout or when activities are recorded by both Strava and Stryd.

 ## Features

+- **Dual API Support**: Works with both Strava and Stryd APIs
 - **Smart Duplicate Detection**: Uses time overlap, distance, and duration similarity to identify duplicates
 - **DST Time Shift Handling**: Automatically detects duplicates even with ±1 hour time differences
+- **GPS/Map Data Preference**: Prioritizes activities with GPS/map data when choosing between duplicates
 - **Data Quality Analysis**: Recommends which activity to keep based on data completeness (heart rate, power, cadence, etc.)
 - **Auto-deletion for Clear Winners**: Automatically marks obvious duplicates; only prompts when activities are very similar
 - **Batch URL Output**: Provides a consolidated list of deletion URLs at the end
 - **Flexible Date Ranges**: Search all activities or specify custom date ranges
 - **OAuth Authentication**: Secure authentication with Strava API (read-only)
+- **Email/Password Authentication**: Direct authentication with Stryd

 ## Setup